+Team United receives 2022 Live United Award

 ST. JOSEPH, Mich. – United Federal Credit Union (United) has received the 2022 Live United Award as part of the United Way of Southwest Michigan’s annual Celebration awards.

 “United strives to live by the credit union philosophy of people helping people.
 Our culture promotes service, community enhancement and volunteerism,” said Jodie Kitchell, Regional Vice President.
 “We are proud to support the United Way of Southwest Michigan and to have received this award in recognition of our community efforts.”